Seamless, Correct, and Generic Programming over Serialised Data: Meaning as Trees

 \ExecuteMetaData[Serialised/Desc.idr.tex]{description}

+The \IdrisFunction{index} function is provided by the standard library: given a position of type (\IdrisType{Fin} \IdrisBound{n}) and a vector of size \IdrisBound{n}, it returns the value located at that position.
+Note that we seem to define \IdrisFunction{description} in terms of itself, in a manner that would create an infinite loop.
+But the occurrence on the right-hand side is actually referring to the projection out of the \IdrisType{Constructor} record.
+This is possible thanks to Idris' type-directed disambiguation.

+\begin{remark}[Type-directed Disambiguation] If multiple definitions in scope have the same name, Idris performs type-directed disambiguation to pick the only one that would work in that context. \end{remark}

 This type of indices also allows us to provide users with syntactic sugar enabling them to use the constructors' names directly rather than confusing numeric indices.
-The following function runs a decision procedure \IdrisFunction{isConstructor} at the type level in order to turn any raw string \IdrisBound{str} into the corresponding \IdrisType{Index}.
+The following function runs a semi-decision procedure \IdrisFunction{isConstructor} (whose implementation is not given here) at the type level in order to turn any raw string \IdrisBound{str} into the corresponding \IdrisType{Index}.

 \ExecuteMetaData[Serialised/Desc.idr.tex]{fromString}